James-Frowen/James-Frowen/README.md

 - [BitPacking](https://github.com/James-Frowen/BitPacking): A C# and Unity library for efficient bit packing and unpacking of data structures.
 - [Mirage.Profiler](https://github.com/James-Frowen/Mirage.Profiler): A profiler for Mirage and Mirror that allows for detailed analysis of network traffic and performance.

 I'm also available for freelance work, so if you're interested in working with me, feel free to reach out.
-You can contact me via Discord at JamesDev#1250 or email at jamesfrowendev@gmail.com.
+You can contact me via Discord at @jamesfrowen or email at jamesfrowendev@gmail.com

 You can find me on [Twitter](https://twitter.com/JamesFrowenDev), [LinkedIn](https://www.linkedin.com/in/james-frowen-71126912a/), or [GitHub](https://github.com/James-Frowen).
 Thanks for stopping by!